-Often regarded as the greatest football league in the world, the Premier League attracts attention and talent from every corner of the globe and it is no surprise to see a huge amount of free bets and betting offers available on a weekly basis for punters.
+Often regarded as the greatest football league in the world, the Premier League attracts attention and talent from every corner of the globe.
+It is no surprise to see a huge amount of free bets and betting offers available weekly for punters.

 Brands such as Paddy Power, BetVictor and 888sport have fantastic welcome bonuses running, which can be used while you are placing your Premier League bets.